Novo (company): 2000–2018

+Novo's enzymes business, Novozymes, was spun-out in 2000.
 Novo acquired Xellia for $700 million in 2013.

-The same year, Novo Nordisk USA moved into new headquarters offices in Plainsboro Township, New Jersey, by way of extensively renovating abandoned premises.
+The same year, Novo of USA moved into new headquarters offices in Plainsboro Township, New Jersey, by way of extensively renovating abandoned premises.
 This action served to consolidate several facilities that the company had previously had in Plainsboro.

 In 2015, the company announced it would collaborate with Ablynx, using its nanobody technology to develop at least one new drug candidate.
 In January 2018, Reuters reported that Novo had offered to acquire Ablynx for $3.1 billion - having made an unreported offer in mid-December for the company.
 However, the Ablynx board rejected this offer the same day, explaining that the price undervalued the business.
 Ultimately Novo lost out to Sanofi who bid $4.8 billion.
 Later, in the same year, the company announced it would acquire Ziylo for around $800 million.

 2020–present

 In March 2020, Novo volunteers started testing samples for SARS-CoV-2 with RT-qPCR equipment in the ongoing coronavirus pandemic to increase available test capacity.
 In June, the business announced it would acquire AstraZeneca's cardiovascular disease-focused spin-off Corvidia Therapeutics for an initial sum of $725 million (up to a performance-related maximum of $2.1 billion).
 In November, the company announced it would acquire Emisphere Technologies for $1.8 billion, gaining control of a pill-based treatment for diabetes.
 Novo then announced in December that it would acquire Emisphere Technologies for $1.35 billion.

 In November 2021, Novo announced it would acquire Dicerna Pharmaceuticals and its RNAi therapeutics, for $3.3 billion ($38.25 per share).

 In September 2022, Novo agreed to acquire Forma Therapeutics for $1.1 billion with the intent to expand its sickle cell disease and rare blood disorders portfolio.

 By 2022 the popularity of Novo's Wegovy and Ozempic for weight loss was so great as to significantly increase the growth of the entire economy of Denmark.
 Two-thirds of Denmark's overall economic growth in 2022 was attributed to the pharmaceutical industry.
 The company's profits increased by 45% year over year in the first half of 2023.
 Most of the growth occurred from its weight loss drugs, Wegovy and Ozempic, which accounted for 55% of the company's 2023 revenue.

 In August 2023, Novo agreed to acquire the Montreal-headquartered pharmaceutical company, Inversago Pharma for $1 billion and Embark Biotech for up to $500 million.
 In October 2023, the company announced it would acquire ocedurenone—an experimental drug for uncontrolled hypertension and potentially beneficial in treating cardiovascular and kidney diseases—from KBP Biosciences for $1.3 billion.
-After a failed clinical trial the following year, Novo Nordisk initiated legal action against KBP alleging that the company misrepresented the drug's effectiveness by concealing unfavorable clinical trial data.
-Seeking up to $830 million in damages, the Singapore International Commercial Court granted Novo Nordisk's request for a freeze on KBP's assets and those of its founder, Huang Zhenhua.
+After a failed clinical trial the following year, Novo initiated legal action against KBP alleging that the company misrepresented the drug's effectiveness by concealing unfavorable clinical trial data.
+Seeking up to $830 million in damages, the Singapore International Commercial Court granted Novo's request for a freeze on KBP's assets and those of its founder, Huang Zhenhua.